chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 ## Internet and Link Layer

-- IPv4 and IPv6: Static or infrequently rotating addresses are sticky identifiers when exposed on the network.

 - Ethernet: MAC addresses are fixed to specific devices.
 Unless frequently rotated, they are sticky identifiers.

+- IPv4 and IPv6: Static or infrequently rotating addresses are sticky identifiers when exposed on the network.
+Privacy Extensions for Stateless Address Autoconfiguration {{RFC4941}} enhance IPv6 client privacy by, e.g., issuing new IPv6 /64 prefixes every day.
+The 64-bit IID suffix remains random to deter linkability.

 - IKEv2: Initiator Security Parameters Indexes (SPIs) are used as connection identifiers instead of IP addresses.
 They are required to rotate for each new SA.